 ELIS Murcia is part of the global Cognita family of schools.
 We are taking our responsibilities as a group very seriously and are adhering to the guidance of the Ministry of Health and local governments in Spain, holding daily meetings to adapt as the situation develops and using our learning from our schools in Asia to ensure we keep our children safe.
-From Monday 16th March, our school is closed and our teachers and pupils are delivering remote and online teaching and learning, with the exception of some Year Groups only, who can attend onsite lessons.
+Right now, our school is partially closed and our teachers and pupils are delivering remote and online teaching and learning, with the exception of some Year Groups only, who can attend onsite lessons.

 We’re managing our response in a way that is proportionate, calm and informed by our experience around the world.
 We will update this page regularly as the situation develops and/or as we implement further measures to keep our community safe.